Warning: This work has been rated 16+ for violence and mature content.

 Silly, stupid teens.

-If it weren’t for parents looking out for them, they would be eaten away.
+If it weren’t for their parents looking out for them, they'd be eaten away.

 Did the teen deserve this?
 Absolutely.
 This was not the first time she and a few others have raised Hell in her classroom.

 Did Ms.Avalon enjoy this?
 No, not really.
 It pained her to see them suff-